Labor Board Attorney Calls for Dartmouth to Negotiate with Basketball Players Union

 Rejecting the Board’s ruling and following the vote, Dartmouth’s president, Sian Bellock, said the college would not negotiate with the players and vowed to fight the unionization effort “all the way to the Supreme Court if that’s what it takes to prevent this misguided development from taking hold.”

-The September 30 ruling came in response to an Unfair Labor Practice charge leveled in August by Local 560, which complained that the college’s failure to bargain was a violation of the law.
-Dartmouth “has no valid defense to the Complaint,” the ruling said.
+The September 30 opinion came in response to an Unfair Labor Practice charge leveled in August by Local 560, which complained that the college’s failure to bargain was a violation of the law.
+Dartmouth “has no valid defense to the Complaint,” it said.

 In addition to violating federal law, the college’s defiance also violates Dartmouth’s Code of Ethical Conduct which requires Dartmouth to “transact its business in compliance with laws of the jurisdictions in which it does business,” stated Chris Peck, president of Local 560.